GermanPearls/time-tracker/readme.txt

 == Changelog ==

 = Next =
+* Fix: Adjust height/overflow of main content to correct css issue with some themes
 * Fix: Adjust accordion panel display so all toggles work properly

 = 2.3.1 =